PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-22 10:58:00
+Last updated: 2024-04-22 10:58:33
-Random Quote: Our secrecy is our survival. our survival is our strength. - The Armorer
+Random Quote: This is Stannis Baratheon.
+The man will fight to the bitter end and then some.  -  Tywin Lannister